Tknapp29/fitness-database/README.md

 <h1>Fitness Database</h1>
 <h2>Overview</h2>
-This is a database that stores and manages information about users, trainers, fitness goals and exercises.
-I made this database because I love to excerise and go to the gym regularly.
-The goal of this project is to inform and educate users to maintain a healthy lifestyle.
-This project was made using SQL in Oracle.
+This is a database that was designed in Oracle that stores and manages information about users, trainers, fitness goals and exercises with a goal of helping users track workouts and goals.
+I created this project because I love to excerise and go to the gym regularly.
+I focused on creating a structure that made it easy to undestand user progress and excerise data.
+I learned how to improve queries and to make retrieving information faster and more efficient to support better insights into user habits and goal achievement.
 <h2>Files</h2>
 <ul>
 <li>Database: Files that will create all the tables</li>